 As the 19th century dawned, no other Hudson Bay employee had as much experience in the way of the people of the plains and woodlands as Peter Fidler.
 He was a resourceful explorer eagerly embracing the lifestyle of the indigenous people he met.
 He could shoot buffalo from horseback, he knew how to live on fish and roots.
 Dressed in buckskin, carrying a flintlock and travelling most of his adult life by horseback or by canoe, Peter Fidler was a curious combination of cultured Englishman and versatile frontiersman.
 He was an inveterate reader, writer and exemplary surveyor.

 Peter Fidler lived his life as a dedicated family man.
-His Cree wife, Mary, was his lifelong companion who travelled with him during his explorations.
+His Cree wife, Mary, his lifelong companion, travelled with him and their children during his most of his explorations.
 He supported his many children and provided amply for them in his will.

-There are no pictures of Peter Fidler but we know that he was about 5 feet 10 inches and of 'vigorous' stature.
-He may have dressed as an Englishman during his first year in Rupert's Land but it is doubtful that he would have bothered after that as native dress was much more practical and available.
+There are no pictures of Peter Fidler, but we know that he was about 5 feet 10 inches and of 'vigorous' stature.
+He may have dressed as an Englishman during his first year in Rupert's Land, but it's doubtful he would have bothered after hios English clothes wore out.
+Clothing made by indigenous people was much more practical.

 Peter Fidler had an easy going, philosophical nature which stood him well in an industry where the principal players were in fierce competition with each other.
-Where other Bay men were confrontational Nor'westers, Fidler travelled in his rival'sterritory with little antagonism.
+Where many other Bay men were confrontational, Fidler travelled in his rival's territory with little antagonism.